ddevmoe/simple_config_server/README.md

 `default` - contains the default configuration that will be present in __every__ environment of the configuration.
 The configuration presented under the default key is merged with the specified shards, depending on which environment is requested.

-`shards` - a list of `shard` entities, where each one contains two keys
+`shards` - a list of `shard` entities.

 In cases where a given path is presented both in the default mapping and in a shard's mapping, the shard takes precedence and **overrides** the default (lists and nested objects are merged).

-When a given configuration path exists in more than a single shard, the last shard in order of definition will take precedence and override previous values.
+When a given configuration path exists in more than a single shard, the last shard in order of definition will take precedence and override previous values (lists and nested objects are merged).

 A complete configuration example (shown as JSON):